top of page

 What is fascial unwinding?

-Fascial unwinding sometimes described as myofascial release is a practice used in bodywork and somatic therapies to release strain, chronic tension, and restriction within the fascial system.
 Fascia is often described as a soft tissue network or a 3-dimensional web.
 A self-supporting structure made of collagen, elastin, and mostly water.
 It surrounds, interpenetrates, shapes separates, and supports every cell, muscle, bone, organ, nerve, and immune cells in your body.
-It provides the environment for EVERY living cell, including your microbiome.
-It connects body and mind and lies at the heart of healing.
+Orthopoedic surgeon Stephen Levin who describes the structural integrity of our body as biotensegrity describes fascia as “everything outside the cell”.
+Biotensegrity offers us clues into the spiral nature of the movements in fascial unwinding.

 Our fabric of embodiment

-In SomaSensing I describe fascia as our fabric of embodiment.
+Whilst there is an ongoing discussion on whether fascia is a tissue, organ, or system, what’s emerging is that fascia is a process of embodiment that begins at the embryo stage and continues throughout our lifetime.
 It holds the blueprint of our original selves as well as our patterned selves, shaped by our life experiences from childhood.
 We hold habitual patterns of emotional stress, trauma, movement, and how we perceive the world.
-A living system, like any other living system, responds to the stresses and strains of our everyday life.

-Fascia when soft, plump, and supple reflects a state of vibrant health and well-being.
-Stiffness, strain, stuckness, fatigue, and pain are signs of fascia needing to restore and recharge.
+Fascia as a tissue when soft, plump, and supple reflects a state of vibrant health and well-being.
+Stiffness, strain, stuckness, fatigue, and pain are signs of fascia needing to be restored and recharged.

 Is fascial unwinding a movement or manual therapy?